Qinghu station

 Qinghu station (清湖站 (Qīnghú Zhàn, cing1 wu4 zaam6, Clear Lake station)) is a station on Line 4 of the Shenzhen Metro and Lines 1 and 2 of the Shenzhen Tram.
 The station opened on 16 June 2011.
 It is located in Longhua District, Shenzhen, Guangdong Province, China.
-This station served as the terminus of Line 4 until 28 October 2020, when it was extended to Niuhu.
+The station served as the terminus of Line 4 until 28 October 2020, when it was extended to Niuhu.